christinerose/gibbr.org/blog/hillingar/index.md

 Solo5 uses a different `glibc` which requires cross-compilation.
 Mirage 4^[[mirage.io/blog/announcing-mirage-40](https://mirage.io/blog/announcing-mirage-40)] uses the Dune build system^[[dune.build](https://dune.build)] which supports cross-compilation through toolchains; a host compiler is installed in an Opam switch (a virtual environment) as normal, and a target compiler^[[github.com/mirage/ocaml-solo5](https://github.com/mirage/ocaml-solo5)] is created by modifying the host compiler.
 But the cross-compilation context of packages is only known at build time, as some metaprogramming modules may require preprocessing with the host compiler.
-To ensure that the right compilation context is used, this means we have to provide Dune the sources of all our dependancies.
+To ensure that the right compilation context is used, this means we have to provide Dune the sources of all our dependencies.
 A tool called `opam-monorepo` was created to do just that^[[github.com/tarides/opam-monorepo](https://github.com/tarides/opam-monorepo)].

 We extended the `opam-nix` project to support the `opam-monorepo` workflow with this pull request: [github.com/tweag/opam-nix/pull/18](https://github.com/tweag/opam-nix/pull/18).